-The State is a lessee in three facilities that qualify as capital leases and have associated lease financing, the Atwood Building and parking garage financed by general obligation bonds of the Alaska Housing Finance Corporation, and the Anchorage Jail financed by lease revenue bonds of the Municipality of Anchorage.
-An additional lease has been entered into following the end of FY 2008.
-In these financings, the legislation authorized the leases to be pledged as security.
-The State may acquire the Atwood Building at the term of the lease, and the State will pay the full cost of the constructing the Anchorage Jail.
+The State is a lessee in four facilities that qualify as capital leases and have associated lease financing, the Atwood Building and parking garage financed by general obligation bonds of the Alaska Housing Finance Corporation, the Anchorage Jail financed by lease revenue bonds of the Municipality of Anchorage, and the Goose Creek Correctional Facility financed by lease revenue bonds of the Matanuska Susitna Borough.
+In these financings, legislation authorized the leases to be pledged as security.
+The State may acquire the Atwood

+Building at the term of the lease, the State will own the Goose Creek Correctional Facility at the term of the lease, and the State will pay the full cost of the constructing the Anchorage Jail.
 Accordingly, the financings qualify as lease-purchase from an accounting, credit, or federal tax standpoint.
 In other state facility leases, the leases do not qualify as lease-purchases, and are called operating leases.